sergueyarellano/tddpractice/docs/b.part4.md

 }
 ```

-Once the unit test pass, let's see what is going on in our BDD test
+Once the unit test passes, let's see what is going on in our BDD test
 ![](bdd5.png)

 # Summary

 We implemented our production code using TDD with the focus on making the BDD test pass.
 We had to make decisions on the way about how particular modules will be consumed.
-Also TDD and functional programming made us structure our code in a loosely couple manner.
+TDD and functional programming made us structure our code in a loosely coupled manner.
 We have unit tests and integration tests covering our first feature.

-Go on a see part 5 where we will refactor and throw some ideas and mental models.
+Part 5 you will see where we will refactor and throw in some new ideas and mental models.